 Activities for children and teenagers

 Both children and teenagers will be able to join scouts as an after-school activity.
-After joining, they will receive a task board and a uniform.
-By participating in activities, they will be able to earn badges, to get promoted, to receive trophies and new uniforms.
+After registering, they will receive a task board and a uniform.
+By participating in activities, they can earn badges, to get promoted, to receive trophies and new uniforms.
 The more they learn, the faster their skills develop, which allows them to unlock extra activities.
 One exciting activity is that of finding gnomes.
 Children and teenagers can collect gnomes, but be careful!
 Gnomes have the power to break objects and make a mess!
 They even have the power to change the weather drastically within a few seconds.

 Text credits: DownloadSims5.com